 Any dramatic change in demeanor or outward appearance may be a sign that something is amiss.
 So pay attention, ask questions, and seek legal counsel if you believe an elderly person may be the victim of abuse.

-Prominent Palm Beach Gardens Estate Planning Attorney Protects Your Best Interests
+Prominent West Palm Beach Elder Law Attorneys Protect Your Best Interests

 At Kitroser & Associates, our Florida estate planning attorneys understand the emotional, financial, and physical impact of elder abuse on an individual and their loved ones.
 We advocate for the victims of elder abuse, protecting their rights and acting in their best interests.
 If you believe a loved one has been the victim of elder abuse, call our Palm Beach Gardens office today at 561-721-0600 or online to discuss your situation with a member of our team.
 We are your family’s lawyers and are by your side every step of the way.